tramhao/termusic/README.md

 solve the problem.

 As for now, MP3, M4A, FLAC, AIFF,WAV, Opus and OGG Vorbis are supported.
 For some formats not supported, will still try to play without metadata showing.
+Default decoding backend is symphonia, which is a pure rust implementation.
+Alternatively, you can use mpv or gst as backend when compiling.

 By the way, for mobile devices, I recommend sync your music library with mobile with `verysync` and listen to them with [Vinyl Music Player](https://github.com/AdrienPoupa/VinylMusicPlayer).